What is a phrasal verb?

 'He left.
 He slipped out of the meeting about 20 minutes ago.'

-As you can see, the meaning is completely different to the original verb.
+As you can see, the meaning of both of these is completely different to the original verb.
 In the first example, 'to slip out' means to say something without wanting or intending to do (like a secret).
 While in the second example, 'to slip out of' means to leave a place or room very quietly.

 So it's important to realise that the meaning of a phrasal verb may not have anything to do with the original meaning of the verb.
 So you need to check the meaning in a dictionary.